kasia-js/TodayFact/README.md

 # TodayFacts

-TodayFacts is a web app created to provide information about events around the world on a given date.
+A web app created to provide information about events around the world on a given date.
 When a user opens the site, the facts of today are displayed.
-The user can then search for any other date or select the most popular date from the cloud tag provided.
+Then the user can search for any other date, select the most popular date from the cloud tag provided, and add facts to favorites.

 ## Website
 Please see the deployed website for more functionality: